shimooper/T3Es_secretion_signal_prediction/README.md

 ## Requirements

-Create a conda environment using env.yml, and activate it.
+Clone the repository, create a conda environment using env.yml, and activate it.

 ## Usage